 The removal of "episodes" (special events that added backstory to some of the game's permanent NPCs like Sable).
 Admittedly, some of them would just be retreading old ground at this point, and the old characters' backstories are referenced sometimes, but it does make some of the new characters like Reese and Cyrus seem underdeveloped compared to the others.

 In previous games, balloons would contain a random item.
-In New Leaf, they only contain Balloon furniture, giving players zero incentive to shoot them down after they complete the series, besides selling them for some bells.
+In New Leaf, they only contain Balloon furniture, giving players almost no incentive (besides getting badges from Phineas) to shoot them down after they complete the series, besides selling them for some bells.

 Again, the mechanic where Redd and Katrina don't show up on a fixed day each week.
 It adds Fake Difficulty to several already time consuming tasks.